SamLojpur/Uno-Flash/README.md

 heroku container:login
 ```

-Then build and push the docker image
+Then build and push the docker image (from the root folder)

 ```
 docker build -t uno-flash-image . heroku container:push web
 ```